Skip to content

 Scammers may also use the checking account details found on the check to commit further crimes against the check-writer, such as identity theft.
 The victim may only learn about these crimes upon receiving overdraft notices or being informed that their ID is no longer valid.

 Check washing is a particularly dangerous scam because victims may not realize it has happened for weeks.
 They may only learn of it when they review their checking account statement and discover that the check amount and/or payee has been altered.
-If you think you are a victim of check-washing fraud, call Elevate as soon as possible at (435) 723.3437.
+If you think you are a victim of check-washing fraud, call Elevate at (435) 723.3437 as soon as possible.

 Protect yourself

-• When possible, use mobile and online banking services and P2P systems instead of checks.
+• Use mobile and online banking services and P2P systems instead of checks when possible.

 • When writing checks, use black gel ink.